 Whether you’re looking to dive, snorkel or simply slip beneath the waves to witness the mysterious underwater life- there’s hardly a spot as awesome as Cape Town.
 This coastal city is teeming with deep blue oceans that have the widest varieties of Mako sharks, cape fur seals, dolphins and blue sharks.
 You can visit most of these snorkeling spots throughout the year, and the options here are immense!
+And if you’re a beginner, we’re here to help get you started with the ultimate snorkeling mask buyer’s guide and where to go in Cape Town for snorkelling.
 In the following section, we have listed 7 of the best snorkeling spots around Cape Town.
 Read on, for more detailed insight on visiting these fantastic destinations.

 If you’re looking to dive into the False Bay in Cape Town, Pyramid Rock can be your go-to destination.
 Located near Miller’s Point, this massive rock is visible during both high and low tides.
 The rock is more of a high profile reef which is well-sheltered from the North Western winds.
 As you visit the point, you’ll love the individual and group snorkeling tours that are usually guided by an expert.